Policies & Procedures

 Senior Year

-Seniors must be enrolled in their zoned high school in order to earn a standard high school diploma.
-Full-time at-home virtual schedules are an option.
-Seniors must schedule a meeting with a school counselor to request virtual classes at home.
-Seniors must complete all requirements set forth by the State of Florida,
+Seniors will be enrolled in their zoned high school by the end of the first semester or by the first of May in order to earn a standard high school diploma.
+Full-time at-home online schedules are an option.
+Seniors must schedule a meeting with a school counselor to request online classes at home.
+Seniors must complete all requirements set forth by the State of Florida.
+Online students are not eligible for valedictorian or salutatorian.

 Withdrawal